Darius Reynolds: College career

 Reynolds played college football and participated in track and field for the Reedley College Tigers.
 He played quarterback for the Tigers.
 He passed for 1,752 yards and 13 touchdowns and rushed for 749 yards and 11 touchdowns as a freshman in 2007.
-The Tigers finished 8-3 in 2007.
+The Tigers finished 8–3 in 2007.

 Reynolds transferred to Iowa State University to play football for the Iowa State Cyclones.
-He led the Cyclones with 43 receptions, 695 receiver yards and seven touchdowns as a senior in 2011.
+He led the Cyclones with 43 receptions, 695 receiving yards and seven touchdowns as a senior in 2011.
 He finished his career at Iowa State with 81 receptions, 1,050 receiving yards and nine receiving touchdowns.

 Professional career

 Reynolds was rated the 63rd best wide receiver in the 2012 NFL draft by NFLDraftScout.com.

-Reynolds signed with the Green Bay Packers on May 2, 2012 after going undrafted in the 2012 NFL Draft.
+Reynolds signed with the Green Bay Packers on May 2, 2012 after going undrafted in the 2012 NFL draft.
 He was released by the Packers on May 16, 2012 after failing a physical.

-He was signed by the Iowa Barnstormers on July 2, 2012.
-He was named Second-team All-Arena in 2014 after garnering 126 receptions, 1,884 receiving yards and 39 receiving touchdowns.
+He was signed by the Iowa Barnstormers of the Arena Football League (AFL) on July 2, 2012.
+He was named second-team All-Arena in 2014 after garnering 126 receptions, 1,884 receiving yards and 39 receiving touchdowns.

-Reynold was assigned to the San Jose SaberCats on January 12, 2015.
+Reynold was assigned to the AFL's San Jose SaberCats on January 12, 2015.
 The Sabercats won ArenaBowl XXVIII against the Jacksonville Sharks on August 29, 2015.

-On February 5, 2016, he was assigned to the Philadelphia Soul.
+On February 5, 2016, he was assigned to the Philadelphia Soul of the AFL.
 On August 26, 2016, the Soul beat the Arizona Rattlers in ArenaBowl XXIX by a score of 56–42.
-He earned First-team All-Arena honors in 2017.
+He earned first-team All-Arena honors in 2017.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

 Reynolds was selected by the Guangzhou Power in the fifth round of the 2017 CAFL draft.